 - Have allowable shareholders

 - May be individuals, estates and certain trusts

 - May not be partnerships, corporations or non-resident alien shareholders

 - Only one class of stock

 - Be an eligible corporation

-A benefit corporation, also called a B corp, is a for-profit business but it is driven by mission as well as profit.
-B corps differ from C corps in their purpose and transparency, but both types of corporations are taxed the same.
-In a B corp, shareholders are responsible for holding the company accountable to producing public benefit in addition to financial profit.
+A benefit corporation, also called a B corp, differs from a C corp in its purpose and transparency, though both types of corporations are taxed the same.
+In a B corp, shareholders are responsible for holding the company accountable for producing public benefit in addition to financial profit.
 B corps may be required in some states to turn over annual benefit reports that show their contribution to the community.

 Nonprofits are formed for charitable, educational, religious, literary or scientific-work purposes.
-Although nonprofits follow organizational rules similar to C corps, they don’t pay state or federal income taxes.
+Although nonprofits follow organizational rules similar to C corps, they may be exempt from state or federal income taxes.
 Nonprofits must file with the IRS to be tax exempt.
 The Internal Revenue Code 501(c)(3) is most commonly used to grant nonprofits tax exempt status.
 Nonprofits are also barred from distributing profits, including among members or political campaigns.

 There are advantages that come with each type of business structure, but choosing which one makes the most sense for your business would depend on what you want to get out of your company.
 Here are some tips for choosing the right business entity.